OmniSharp/omnisharp-vim/README.md

 "let g:SuperTabClosePreviewOnPopupClose = 1

-"don't autoselect first item in omnicomplete, show if only one item (for preview) set completeopt=longest,menuone,preview
+"don't autoselect first item in omnicomplete, show if only one item (for preview) "remove preview if you don't want to see documentation set completeopt=longest,menuone,preview
 "move the preview window (code documentation) to the bottom of the screen, so it doesn't move the code! set splitbelow